Here’s my favorite resources on Stock Trading:

 REITScreener is a great scanner for REITs in Singapore (free), Hong Kong, Malaysia, Australia and USA.
 You can adjust the parameter to identify opportunities.

 Zacks Stock Screener is well-known for its rating system, and its free screener offers a surprising amount of functionality, with more metrics than Finviz offers.
+While there, also check out Zacks Earning Calendar for opportunities.

 Motley Fool Stock Screener lets you tap into the collective knowledge of the CAPS community, including the star ratings on each stock that are determined by the individual picks of thousands of Motley Fool members who use the system.